 It’s commonly said that baby girls are born later than boys – and it is probably true.

-According to this report, boys are slightly more likely to be born premature than girls.
+According to this report, boys are slightly more likely to be born prematurely than girls.

 3. Baby girls are usually smaller and lighter than baby boys

-Girls babies are generally a little smaller in weight and length, than boys, by about five ounces and a half-inch.
-On an average, baby boys weigh seven pounds and ten ounces at birth, while girls weigh only seven pounds and two ounces.
+Girls babies are generally a little smaller in weight and length than boys, by about five ounces and a half-inch.
+On average, baby boys weigh seven pounds and ten ounces at birth, while girls weigh only seven pounds and two ounces.

 4. Baby girls may have periods